Eremurus/Kyoto_DLAEMON/README.md

 For detailed instructions, see "tutorial_of_DLAEMON.docx".

 # Requirement
-* Users of mac

-    Just double-click on DLAEMON/dist/dlaemon to use it.

-* Non-mac users, or those who have had trouble with the above methods

 - Python3
-    - Pillow
-    - PyTorch
-    - torchvision
-    - numpy

 # Installation
-* If you are a non-mac user, or if the above method did not work for you, please run the following to install the necessary libraries, etc.
+* Run the following to install the necessary libraries, etc.
     - Download and install Python3 from https://www.python.org.
-    - Type the following command on the command line to install Pillow.
+    - Type the following command on the command line to install packages.

     ```bash
-    pip install Pillow
+    pip install -r requiremets.txt
     ```
-    - Type the following command on the command line to install PyTorch.
-    ```bash
-    pip install torch
-    ```
-    - Type the following command on the command line to install torchvision.
-    ```bash
-    pip install torchvision
-    ```
-    - Type the following command on the command line to install numpy.

-    ```bash
-    pip install numpy
-    ```

 # Usage
-* Users of mac

-    Double-click on NOBITA/dist/nobita to use it.
-* If you are not a mac user, or if the above methods did not work for you

 Type the following command.

 ```bash
 git clone https://github.com/igemsoftware2021/Kyoto_DLAEMON.git
 cd Kyoto_DLAEMON/DLAEMON